 The Washington Post’s New Rooftop Penthouse

-But the pièce de résistance is the sprawling rooftop Penthouse– a combined 4,620 square feet– shared by the buildings renters.
-The new Penthouse will be available — complete with a gorgeous view of the Washington Monument — for staff members to access during the workday.
+But the pièce de résistance is the sprawling rooftop Penthouse.
+A combined 4,620 square feet– shared by the buildings renters.
+With a gorgeous view of the Washington Monument, the new Penthouse will be available for staff members to access during the workday.